 The goal of germline testing is to identify mutations associated with an inherited risk of cancer and to guide cancer risk–management decisions.
 Also, germline testing can aid in some management decisions at the time of diagnosis (e.g., decisions about colectomy in Lynch syndrome–related colon cancer and contralateral mastectomy in BRCA1/2 mutation carriers).
 In addition, there are emerging data that germline status may help determine systemic therapy (e.g., the use of cisplatin or PARP inhibitors in BRCA1/2-related cancer).

 To date, most germline genetic testing has been performed in a targeted manner, looking for the gene(s) associated with a clinical picture (e.g., BRCA1 and BRCA2 in hereditary breast and ovarian cancer; or the mismatch repair [MMR] genes in Lynch syndrome).
-However, multiple targeted gene panels now available commercially or within an institution contain different sets of genes.
+However, targeted multigene tests now available commercially or within an institution contain different sets of genes.
 Some are targeted to all cancers, others to specific cancers (e.g., breast, colon, or prostate cancers).
-The genes on the panels include high penetrance genes related to the specific tumor (such as BRCA1/2 on a breast cancer panel); high penetrance genes related to a different type of cancer but with a more moderate risk for the tumor of reference (such as CDH1 or MSH6 on a breast cancer panel); and moderate penetrance genes for which clinical utility is uncertain (such as NBN on a breast cancer panel).
-Because multiple genes are included on these panels, it is anticipated that many, and perhaps most, individuals undergoing testing on using these panels will be found to have at least one variant of unknown significance.
+The genes on the multigene tests include high-penetrance genes related to the specific tumor (such as BRCA1/2 on a breast cancer panel); high penetrance genes related to a different type of cancer but with a more moderate risk for the tumor of reference (such as CDH1 or MSH6 on a breast cancer panel); and moderate penetrance genes for which clinical utility is uncertain (such as NBN on a breast cancer panel).
+Because multiple genes are included on these panels, it is anticipated that many, and perhaps most, individuals undergoing testing using these panels will be found to have at least one VUS.
 As it is not possible to do standard pretest counseling models for a panel of 20 genes, new counseling models are needed.
 Ethical issues of whether patients can opt out of specific results (such as TP53 or CDH1 in breast cancer) and how this would be done in clinical practice are unresolved.

 WES for inherited cancer susceptibility is also commercially available.
 Secondary findings are likely and management of such findings is evolving.